Impact of COVID-19 on property tax assessment appeals and valuations discussed.

 Broadening the conversation to look at what hotel owners can expect when it comes to matching pre-Covid revenue levels in the coming years, Mr. Falik cited the consensus of multiple industry analysts who project certain segments of the industry to achieve par sooner than others.
 “The general school of thought is that limited service hotels and drive-to destination hotels will come back quicker, but city center hotels that rely on group and transient corporate travelers will come back last, as will big box group hotels.”
 It’s expected that the new administration’s policies that are more labor friendly and committed to an increase in the minimum wage will also weigh on revenue.

-Skoloff & Wolfe – Litigating Hotel Property Tax Appeals Nationwide
+Skoloff & Wolfe, P.C. – Litigating Hotel Property Tax Appeals Nationwide

-Skoloff & Wolfe has helped hotel owners, operators and developers successfully contest assessments in jurisdictions around the country.
+Skoloff & Wolfe, P.C. has helped hotel owners, operators and developers successfully contest assessments in jurisdictions around the country.
 Ownership relies on our expansive understanding of the applicable valuation methodologies to deliver positive results on behalf of our clients.
-If your hotel is struggling in the COVID-19 era, before you approach a property tax appeal make sure you contact Skoloff & Wolfe and speak to an experienced property tax attorney.
+Results may vary depending on your particular facts and legal circumstances.
+If your hotel is struggling in the COVID-19 era, before you approach a property tax appeal make sure you contact Skoloff & Wolfe, P.C. and speak to an experienced property tax attorney.
 We can help you prepare and litigate a successful appeal.
 Call today (973) 992-0900.